Lime Lighter Technical Support and Tips

 to make your music documents more readable:

-- In general, keep everything as close as possible to the staff.
-Text and
+- In general, keep markings and annotations as close as possible to the staff.

-dynamics can generally be easily moved with Alt-drag and hairpins can be made
+Text and dynamics can generally be easily moved with Right-drag and hairpins can be made

 skinnier.

-- Break up multiple measure rests because it is hard to keep track of which
+- Break up multiple measure rests because this makes it easier to keep track of which

-- Try to know what zoom level your music reader needs.
+- Try to know what zoom level your music reader needs and set the Zoom level for the piece to this level.

 - Consider separating the systems so that symbols from systems above or below